-Undergraduates can apply once they have completed a full-time year of study (48 credit points) in the course they plan enrol in while on exchange.
-This means that you can apply in your second semester of study if you will complete 48 units by the end of the semester.
+Undergraduates can apply once they have completed a full-time year of study (48 credit points) in their current course.
+This means that you can apply in your second semester of study if you will complete 48 credit points by the end of the semester.

-Postgraduate coursework students need to have passed a full-time semester (18-24 credit points) in the course they plan to be enrolled in while on exchange.
+Postgraduate coursework students need to have completed a full-time semester (18-24 credit points) in their current course.

 If you have transferred here from another university, you still need to complete at least one full-time semester (24 credit points) of your course at Sydney before you’re eligible for exchange.

-If you’re enrolled in a language course, you need to have passed at least three semesters of that language at a credit average (65 per cent or higher), and provide at least one academic reference from your department.
-This is in addition to maintaining an overall credit average across your course.
+In addition, if you would like to participate in an exchange in a language other than English, you need to have completed at least three semesters of the relevant language at a credit average (65 percent or higher), and provide at least one academic reference from your language department.

 You need to be enrolled full time at Sydney while you study on exchange, and any classes you enrol in at your host university need to be approved by your faculty, so they can be credited towards your Sydney degree.